-My influences range from expressionism with its exuberant color and mark-making and a minimalist tradition with its subtle approach, frugality of means and attention to process.
-At the heart of the work is a desire to share a moment of transformation, reveling in the profound as an accumulation of ordinary, even overlooked, moments.
+My influences range from expressionism with its exuberant color and mark-making and a minimalist tradition with its subtle approach and attention to process.

 Katherine Keltner was born in Oklahoma City and raised in New York.
-She studied writing, critical theory, architecture and visual arts at Dartmouth College, Columbia University and American University.
+She studied writing, critical theory, architecture, and visual arts at Dartmouth College, Columbia University and American University.
 Her works have been exhibited in the United States and Europe including at The Katzen Arts Center, American University Museum of Art, Field Projects, Jamaica Center for the Arts and Learning, and A.I.R.
 Gallery among others.
-Awards include fellowships at the Vermont Studio Center, Ragdale Foundation and the Chautauqua Institution.
-She is currently at work on an oral history and biography of the late art critic and historian Barbara Rose, for whom she worked, in conjunction with Les Archives de la critique d’art.
+Awards include fellowships at the Vermont Studio Center, the Ragdale Foundation and the Chautauqua Institution.
 She lives and works in Brooklyn.